ngym/kernel-approximation-by-siamese-rnn/README.md

 -----
-# Siamese Recurrent Neural Network Acceleration for the Triangular Global Alignment Kernel
+# Fast Siamese Recurrent Neural Network Approximation for the Triangular Global Alignment Kernel

 ## Global Alignment Kernel
 1. Copy compute_gram_matrix.json_sample to any name what you want.